21 Pottery Wheel Throwing Tips

 8. Use a Modeling Tool to Check Centering

 If you find centering frustrating at first, know that this is a common experience.
-It was hardest part of throwing for me.
+It was the hardest part of throwing for me.
 For more detailed information on centering, I have a simple Step-By-Step Centering Video you can follow.
 I also have a post and video on Solutions for 11 Problems You May Run Into When Centering.

 9 Check the Thickness of Your Clay